-Turn-key asset allocation programs have been available for decades, but technological advancements and industry changes have increased the popularity of these programs in recent years.
+Turn-key asset allocation programs, turn-key asset management programs, or TAMPs, have been available for decades, but technological advancements and industry changes have increased the popularity of these programs in recent years.
 For today’s investment advisor, TAMPs can be a vital administrative tool that has multiple benefits.

 While the exact implementation of TAMPs might vary slightly among these lines of work, the general way these programs are used holds true.
 The software helps financial professionals better manage their clients’ accounts by automating certain processes.
 These processes often include monitoring and adjusting clients’ portfolios per preset guidelines, and some TAMPs also come with backend services like paying distributions and handling billing.

 For financial professionals, the investment positions that TAMPs monitor may include stocks, bonds, bank notes or other assets.

 In exchange for the services rendered, turn-key asset management programs normally charge a small percentage-based fee.
 The precise fee charged depends on the TAMP, the assets under management, the complexity of the TAMP’s role and whether extra backend services are provided.

 Financial advisors may choose to deduct this fee from their own, or they can charge their standard fee and let the TAMP charge its fee.
 The latter isn’t much different from how a mutual fund manager is paid one fee for selecting investments and a mutual fund advisor receives a separate fee for choosing the mutual fund.

 For financial planners, asset allocation programs offer multiple benefits.
 In short, they automate processes that planners did manually in the past and thereby, free up a financial planner’s time.
 This time can then be spent on more productive tasks, such as: